Business

 Note: Productions eligible to receive the Nova Scotia Film and Television Production Incentive Fund are not eligible for DATC.

-Administered by Nunavut Film Development Corporation, provides a rebate on the total eligible costs for production goods and services purchased and consumed in Nunavut.
-Only those eligible productions that spend more than $25,000 on goods and services consumed in Nunavut are eligible to apply for a rebate.
-This program has been founded to support the development of a strong film, television and digital media industry, while cultivating local production expertise and nurturing local talent.
-An eligible company may apply through one of the two Spending Streams: Majority Nunavut Ownership, or Equal or Minority Nunavut ownership.
+Administered by Nunavut Film Development Corporation, provides a rebate on the total eligible costs for production goods and services purchased and consumed in Nunavut for productions with a minimum expenditure of $25,000 on NT goods and services.
+Eligible companies may apply through one of the two Spending Streams: Majority Nunavut Ownership, or Equal or Minority Nunavut ownership.

-Majority Nunavut Ownership: 27% of total eligible costs of production goods and services purchased and consumed in Nunavut, from a production owned and controlled by residents of Nunavut, with a registered head office in Nunavut; and at least two of the eight key creative positions are to be filled out by residents of Nunavut (alternatively, one of eight key creative positions and two trainee key creative positions).
-There are different requirements for non-profit companies.
+Stream I: Majority Nunavut Ownership: 27% of total eligible costs of production goods and services purchased and consumed in Nunavut, for production owned and controlled by residents of Nunavut, with a registered head office in Nunavut; and at least two of the eight key creative positions filled out by residents of Nunavut (alternatively, one of eight key creative positions and two trainee key creative positions).

-Equal or Minority Nunavut Ownership: 17% of the total eligible costs of production goods and services purchased and consumed in Nunavut, from a production equal or minority owned, controlled and creatively directed by residents of Nunavut, where the applicant company maintains a registered office in Nunavut; Officers and Directors of the applicant company, who are resident in Nunavut, participate in the management of business activities; and at least two of the eight key creative positions are filled by residents of Nunavut (alternatively, one of eight key creative positions and two trainee key creative positions).
+Stream II: Equal or Minority Nunavut Ownership: 17% of the total eligible costs of production goods and services purchased and consumed in Nunavut, for production equal or minority owned, controlled and creatively directed by residents of Nunavut, with a registered office in Nunavut; Officers and Directors of the applicant company, who are resident in Nunavut, participate in the management of business activities; and at least two of the eight key creative positions are filled by residents of Nunavut (alternatively, one of eight key creative positions and two trainee key creative positions).

 Ontario